 The menu path to turn on Anynet+ will be something like the following:

 Step 1.
 Press the HOME button on your Samsung remote control and then select Settings.

 Step 2.
 On the Settings screen, choose the General Menu and External Device Manager.

 Step 3.
-Navigate Anynet+ (HDMI-CEC) in the External Device Manager menu and press enter on your remote to turn Anynet+ on.
+Navigate to Anynet+ (HDMI-CEC) in the External Device Manager menu and press Enter on your remote to turn Anynet+ on.

 Depending on the series, make the following settings on your Smart TV so that the sound is then reproduced by your speaker: